hudsonmendes/nanodataeng-capstone/README.md

 The present solution allows **Data Analysts** to perform roll-ups and drill-downs into film review sentiment facts linked to both films and actors.

-Since the raw data provided into S3 and **yearly reported to the Data Analysis Team** who can then perform further analysis on the database, a single write step is required, whereas many reads and aggregations will be performer.
+Since the raw data provided into S3 and **reported on demand to the Data Analysis Team** who can then perform further analysis on the database, a single write step is required, whereas many reads and aggregations will be performer.

 Given those requirements, the choice of technology was the following: